mrityu96/SalesforcesTool/salesforce-cml-tool/README.md

 **The hard part:** each link points to its record by **record Id**, and Ids are **different in every org**.
 So the tool ignores Ids and matches each row on a **foreign key** — a field whose value is the **same for a record in every org**.

+> **Safe deployment boundary:** Product and catalog objects are read-only in
+> this tool.
+It can inspect and report missing products, classifications,
+> classification attributes, component groups, and product relationships, but
+> it never creates or updates them.
+The only Salesforce writes are the CML
+> content and `ExpressionSetConstraintObj` associations.

 #### Choose your foreign key